seedstack/website/content/docs/web/servlets.md

 ## Disabling container scanning

-If you are running in a Web container also scanning those annotations, you need to disable the server detection to avoid getting an exception for duplicate registration.
-Moreover, when the container registers a servlet, filter or listener before SeedStack, no injection or interception can be used in it.
-SeedStack will log a warning if this happens.
+**If you are running in a Web container also scanning those annotations (like Tomcat)**, you need to disable the server detection and let SeedStack do the registration.
+This allows to use injection and interception in servlets, filters and listeners.

 To disable container scanning, add or modify the `web.xml` file under the `WEB-INF/` directory of the WAR archive.
 This file must have the `metadata-complete` attribute set to `true`.